 Welcome to NDMU Academic Advising!

 Academic advising at Notre Dame focuses on student development, as well as educational and career goal setting.
-It is student-centered and responsive to student needs; it involves ongoing and regular contact between the student and adviser.
+It is student-centered and responsive to student needs; it involves ongoing and regular contact between the student and advisor.
 Students who are pleased with the advising process tend to persist.
-Moreover, student involvement with advisers who offer support, encouragement, and expertise adds to student success.
+Moreover, student involvement with advisors who offer support, encouragement, and expertise adds to student success.

-NDMU academic advisers are available to assist you in developing a personalized educational plan, through making informed decision about your major exploration, academic policies, and procedures.
-Your advisers will help you identify support services that can help you achieve academic success.
-Your adviser can be a faculty member, professional adviser, or professional Student Affairs staff member.
+NDMU academic advisors are available to assist you in developing a personalized educational plan, through making informed decision about your major exploration, academic policies, and procedures.
+Your advisors will help you identify support services that can help you achieve academic success.
+Your advisor can be a faculty member, professional advisor, or professional Student Affairs staff member.